annotation/text-fabric/docs/Api/General.md

     ??? info "limit"
         If `limit` is a number, it will fetch only that many results.

+    ??? info "withContext"
+        Specifies that for all nodes in the result-(tuple)s context information has to be supplied.

+        If `withContext` is `True`, all features in the current TF dataset will be looked up for all nodes in the results of the query.

+        If it is a list, the list will be split on white-space into a list of feature names.
+These are the features that will be looked up for all result nodes.

+        You can also pass an iterable of feature names.

+        You may ask for node features and for edge features.
+For edge features, only node pairs within the result set will be delivered.
+If edge features carry values, the values will also be delivered.

+        If you ask for any features at all, the warp features `otype` and `oslots` will always be in the result.

+        If `withContext` is not `None`, the result of `search()` is a tuple `(` *queryResults* `,` *contextInfo* `)`,
+        where *queryResults* is a sorted list of results, never a generator, even if `limit` is `None`).

+        *contextInfo* is a dictionary of feature data, keyed by the name of the feature.
+        The values are dictionaries keyed by node (integers) and valued by the values of that feature for those nodes. `None` values will not be included in the dictionary.

+    ??? hint "TF as Database"
+        By means of `S.search(query, withContext=True)` you can use one `TF` instance as a database that multiple clients can use without the need for each client to call the costly `load` methods.
+        You have to come up with a process that runs TF, has all features loaded, and that can respond to queries from other processes.

+        Webservers can use such a daemonized TF to build efficient controllers.

+        Support for TF as daemon is upcoming, it will be included in the Text-Fabric code base.

     ??? note "Generator versus tuple"
         If `limit` is specified, the result is not a generator but a tuple of results.